DiegoZoracKy/google-analytics-event-tracking/README.md

 ```
 Properties of **gaEventData** can be the real Google Analytics event data names ('eventCategory', 'eventAction', 'eventLabel', 'eventValue', 'nonInteraction')

+### Get Registered Events

+You can check which events were registered by calling: $.googleAnalyticsEventTracking.getRegisteredEvents();

+In case you have split the registration through multiple files or states and want to check fast what is happening.
+Just call it on browser console.

 **It depends on jQuery**